milleratotago/ExtractNameVal/ReadMe.md

     <li>A name-value pair such as 'factor',10.4</li>
     <li>Another name-value pair such as 'directory','C:\Data'</li>
     <li>Another name-value pair such as 'filelist',{'file1' 'file2' 'file3'}</li>
+    <li>A name-value pair specifying a 'posfactor' that must be greater than 0.</li>
     <li>and so on...</li>
 </ul>